edgeworx/docs/content/en/docs/cloud/portal/nodes/virtual-node.md

 ![Add Virtual Node](/images/add-node.png)

 Click the `+ ADD NODE` button.
-This will bring up a modal dialog which shows all the type of node you could add in your project.
+This will bring up a modal dialog which shows the different types of nodes you can add to your project.

 ![Register Virtual Node Script](/images/select-virtual-node.png)

-Click on `VIRTUAL NODE` to get the instructions of adding a virtual node.
+Choose `VIRTUAL NODE` to get the instructions for adding a virtual node.

 ![Virtual Node Script](/images/add-virtual-node.png)

+Make sure you have the latest versions of [egectl]({{<ref "/docs/cloud/edgectl/#install-edgectl">}}) and [Multipass](https://multipass.run) installed.
 Click the `COPY` button to copy the command to your clipboard.
 This command starts an Ubuntu VM which register itself with Darcy
 Cloud as a Virtual Node.

 ## Run the Virtual Node Registration Script

 Paste the command line that you copied in the previous step into your terminal.
 The entire install process can take up to a few minutes (depending on the spec of your machine, your internet connection speed, and other dependencies).

 ![Install Node](/images/virtual-node-added.png)

 {{<alert>}}
-If you would like to choose a specific name for your node, update the `--name="your-choice-of-name"` in the _edgectl create virtual-node_ command as in the above example.
+If you would like to choose a specific name for your node, update the `--name="your-choice-of-name"` in the _edgectl create virtual-node_ command as seen in the above example.
 {{</alert>}}

 ## View the Node in Your Darcy Cloud Project

-Switch back to your browser and if you have not done so yet, click the `DONE` button in the modal dialog.
+Switch back to Darcy Cloud in your browser and if you have not done so yet, click the `DONE` button in the modal dialog.
 You should see your new node `ONLINE` in your Nodes list.
-If you do not see your node online, check our Troubleshooting page for more information.
+If you do not see your node online, see troubleshooting (below) for more information.

 ![Node Added](/images/virtual-node-portal-view.png)